 In addition to meeting the nursing program requirements for admission, a student's conduct and health status must also meet the standards of the clinical agencies.

 NOTE: All applicants must attend a nursing information session prior to application submission.
-Please contact the nursing program advisor at the college site for details regarding upcoming information sessions.
+See the schedule here or contact the nursing program advisor at the college site for details regarding upcoming information sessions.

 A completed application consists of: